tuura/centrifuge/README.md

 An experimental graph parsing, manipulation and transformation library based on [Algebraic graphs](http://hackage.haskell.org/package/algebraic-graphs/docs/Algebra-Graph.html)

-## The ``Protein'' domain-specific language
+## The "Protein" domain-specific language

-The ``Protein'' DSL is a modelling tool for protein networks.
+The "Protein" DSL is a modelling tool for protein networks.

 ### Features